Presenting 6 Days A Week on Radio X

 In 1994 Channel 4 first recognised his TV potential and gave him a slot hosting the cult show Moviewatch, followed by his own weekly chat show Here’s Johnny.
 His first major role was presenting The Big Breakfast, where his madcap humour and on-air chemistry with Denise Van Outen helped restore viewing figures, and Johnny earnt critical acclai

-In 2003 Johnny was recruited by BBC3 to help launch the channel – a unique 2-year deal, giving him the freedom to work across a range of different projects, including Johnny Vaughan Tonight and Live At Johnny’s.
+In 2003 Johnny was recruited by BBC Three to help launch the channel – a unique 2-year deal, giving him the freedom to work across a range of different projects, including Johnny Vaughan Tonight and Live At Johnny’s.

 2005 saw a return to Channel 4 with Space Cadets and Johnny travel to the states to host ABC’s My Kind of Town.